Skip to main content

 Abstract

 Ecosystems around the world are anticipated to undergo regime shifts as temperatures rise and other climatic and anthropogenic perturbations erode the resilience of present-day states.
-Forecasting these nonlinear ecosystem dynamics can help stakeholders to prepare for the associated rapid changes.
-One major challenge is that regime shifts can be difficult to predict when they are driven by unobserved factors.
-In this paper, we advance scientific machine learning methods, specifically universal dynamic equations (UDEs), to identify changes in an unobserved bifurcation parameter and predict ecosystem regime shifts.
-We demonstrate this approach using simulated data created from a dynamic model of a species population experiencing loss due to unobserved extraction or harvest.
+Forecasting these nonlinear ecosystem dynamics can help stakeholders better prepare.
+One major challenge though is that regime shifts can be difficult to predict when they are driven by unobserved factors.
+In this paper, we advance Scientific Machine Learning methods, specifically Universal Dynamic Equations (UDEs), to identify changes in an unobserved bifurcation parameter that is driving an ecosystem regime shift.
+We demonstrate this approach using simulated data created from a dynamic model of a species population experiencing loss due to extraction or harvest that is unobserved.
 This could be, for example, illegal fishing from a fishery or unreported poaching in a game reserve.
-We show that UDEs can accurately identify changes in the unobserved bifurcation parameter, in our case the slowly increasing harvest rate, and predict when a regime shift might occur.
-Compared to alternative forecasting methods, our UDE approach provides more reliable short-term predictions with fewer data.
-This approach provides a new set of methods for ecosystem stakeholders and managers to identify unobserved changes in key parameters that drive nonlinear change.
+We show that UDEs can accurately identify changes in the slowly increasing harvest rate (the bifurcation parameter), and predict when a regime shift will occur.
+Compared to alternative forecasting methods, our UDE approach provides relatively accurate short-term predictions, and provides a new set of methods for ecosystem stakeholders and to manage fast-paced ecosystem change likely to happen in the coming decades.

 DOI